-Current Range/Distribution
+Current Range Distribution:

 Currently in the state of Hawaii, there are estimated to be over 650 anchialine pools, approximately 90 percent of which occur on the island of Hawaii.
-Orignially, only one pool located in the Kaloko-Honokohau National Historic Park (Park) on the island of Hawaii was known to contain this species.
-During recent monitoring efforts by the State's Division of Aquatic Resources, Palaemonella burnsi have been found in several pools within the Manuka NAR.
-On the island of Maui, this species is found at three sites in the State Ahihi-Kinau NAR (Brock 2004, pp. 30-57; Holthuis 1973, pp. 24-30; Maciolek, 1983 pp. 607-612).
+Originally, only one pool located in the Park on the island of Hawaii was known to contain this species.
+During recent monitoring efforts by the State's Division of Aquatic Resources (DAR), Palaemonella burnsi has been found in multiple pools within the Manuka NAR (T. Sakihara, DAR, in litt.
+2010).
+On the island of Maui, this species is found at three sites in the State's Ahihi-Kinau NAR (Brock 2004, pp. 30-57; Holthuis 1973, pp. 24-30; Maciolek, 1983, pp. 607-612).